Subarna1911/Netflixgpt/README.md

   --make it autoplay and mute
   --added tailwind css.

 plan for secondary container
 Movielist- popular
 movielist - Now playing
 movielist - trending
 movielist - mustwatch
+--movies are fetched and  display it on the browser.
+--now we will use gpt open ai fetures to search for the movies.

 DESIGN OF OUR MOVIE PAGE.